raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_8.md

-Please now complete this [KS1 Training Survey](https://docs.google.com/forms/d/1dfKT3_hbo0iDiEM6Mt-Nu9YHkEJOUQD4drcDmXKlARs/edit){:target="_blank"} so we can continue to improve our training courses.
+Please now complete this [KS1 Training Survey](https://docs.google.com/forms/d/1dfKT3_hbo0iDiEM6Mt-Nu9YHkEJOUQD4drcDmXKlARs/edit){:target="_blank"} to confirm completion of the course and provide some feedback.

 You have now completed the course.
 Well done!
 And thank you.